mhuebert/re-view/intro.md

 _Re-View_ is a tool for building [React](https://facebook.github.io/react/) apps in ClojureScript.
+Benefits include:

+- Precise and transparent mechanisms for reactivity
+- Convenient access to React lifecycle methods
+- A smooth 'upgrade continuum': simple components are extremely simple to create, while 'advanced' components are created by progressively adding more information to a simple component (no need to switch paradigms along the way)

+Existing tools in the ClojureScript ecosystem, although excellent for their respective use cases, were found to be either too magical or too verbose for my particular needs.
+Re-View was originally "programmed in anger" (but with lotsa love) during the development of a [reactive-dataflow coding environment](http://px16.matt.is/).

 ## Basic Usage

-Components are created using `defview`, which is similar to Clojure's `defn`.
+`defview`, similar to Clojure's `defn`, is how we create views.
+The first argument to a view is always its React component.

 ```clj
 (defview greeting [this]